Please note: Some of the content in the comic book might be deemed unsuitable for children and a younger audience

-A British Army Trooper’s real-life story has been immortalised in a comic book as he joins the ranks of The First Avenger Captain America and the once-popular First World War cartoon strip Charley’s War by turning into a character of graphic art.
+A British Army Trooper’s real-life story is immortalised in a comic book to put him on a par with The First Avenger Captain America and the once-popular WW1 cartoon strip Charley’s War - after he was turned into a character of graphic art.

-In stunningly dramatic artwork, Fantastic Forces – The Longest Road, tells the story of Desert Rat Corporal William ‘Bill’ Livingston’s war in a visually-inspiring and stunningly creative artwork as part of a project to mark Remembrance and created by artists known for their earlier work with comic legends Marvel and DC Thomson.
+In stunningly dramatic artwork, Fantastic Forces – The Longest Road, tells the story of Desert Rat Corporal William ‘Bill’ Livingston’s war in a visually-inspiring and stunningly creative artwork.

 BFBS, which provides media services to the UK armed forces worldwide, invited people around the globe to share their stories of past or present British military figures who have inspired them.